 In Service to those who have Served

-The Cornell School of Hotel Administration (SHA) has always welcomed military personnel, and we have placed a particular emphasis on assisting recent veterans who want to pursue a business.
-Our major effort is Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), which provides entrepreneurial training and education specifically geared to twenty-first century veterans with service-related disabilities.
-SHA is one of a network of colleges and universities that provide this program at no cost to our veterans who are developing their entrepreneurial businesses.
-SHA’s three-phase program welcomes veteran entrepreneurs who seek to develop a hospitality-industry business, particularly in the food and beverage segment.
+The Cornell Nolan School of Hotel Administration has always welcomed military personnel, and we have placed a particular emphasis on assisting recent veterans who want to pursue a business.
+Our major effort is Entrepreneurship Bootcamp for Veterans with Disabilities (EBV), which provides entrepreneurial training and education specifically geared to twenty-first-century veterans with service-related disabilities.
+The Nolan School is one of a network of colleges and universities that provide this program at no cost to our veterans who are developing their entrepreneurial businesses.
+The Nolan School’s three-phase program welcomes veteran entrepreneurs who seek to develop a hospitality industry business, particularly in the food and beverage segment.
 We are especially excited to meet with our program participants on campus for nine days of personal interaction.

-SHA began hosting EBV in 2012 in association with the Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship.
+The Nolan School began hosting EBV in 2012 in association with the Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship.
 This is part of Lee and Mary Pillsbury’s vision for encouraging business formation through the United States as a way to improve the nation’s economy and to open the way for a new generation of business leaders.
 Because of their personal drive and organizational abilities, few people are in a better position than veterans to develop and operate successful businesses.
-As shown below, EBV features online study, nine days of learning at SHA on the Cornell campus, and twelve months of follow-up support.
+As shown below, EBV features online study, nine days of learning at The Nolan School on the Cornell campus, and twelve months of follow-up support.
 All of this is at no cost to the veteran participants.

 Phase 1: Online Training

-A rigorous 30-day, online curriculum focused on basic skills of entrepreneurship and promotion of self-awareness of individual strengths moderated by SHA entrepreneurship faculty.
+A rigorous 30-day, online curriculum focused on basic skills of entrepreneurship and promotion of self-awareness of individual strengths moderated by The Nolan School entrepreneurship faculty.

 Phase 2: Residency

-Nine-day residency at Cornell’s School of Hotel Administration: students learn the core components of a business plan from Cornell’s world-class faculty and accomplished entrepreneurs.
+Nine-day residency at the Cornell Nolan School of Hotel Administration: students learn the core components of a business plan from Cornell’s world-class faculty and accomplished entrepreneurs.